The Variety of Integrable Killing Tensors on the 3-Sphere: Solution of the algebraic integrability conditions

 \subsection{Solution of the second integrability condition}

-It remains to prove \linkref{Theorem}{thm:det}.
-In the preceding subsections we showed that an algebraic curvature tensor which satisfies the algebraic integrability conditions is diagonal in a suitable orthogonal basis of $V$ and that any diagonal algebraic curvature tensor satisfies the first of the two algebraic integrability conditions.
-We therefore now solve the second integrability condition \eqref{eq:AICII} for a diagonal algebraic curvature tensor in the form \eqref{eq:chiral}.
+It remains to prove Theorem~\ref{thm:det}.
+In the preceding subsections we showed that an algebraic curvature tensor which satisf\/ies the algebraic integrability conditions is diagonal in a suitable orthogonal basis of~$V$ and that any diagonal algebraic curvature tensor satisf\/ies the f\/irst of the two algebraic integrability conditions.
+We therefore now solve the second integrability condition~\eqref{eq:AICII} for a diagonal algebraic curvature tensor in the form~\eqref{eq:chiral}.
 To this aim consider the tensor